ceyhuntopal/cs452/README.md

    jupyter notebook
    ```

-3. Open the desired `.ipynb` file from the Jupyter interface.
+3. Open the desired `.ipynb` file from the Jupyter Notebook interface.

 For running scripts: